bailey-lab/Repo_Template/README.md

 output_file: "YYYY_MM_DD_final.html"
 ```

-9. Run the snakemake pipeline, that creates date specific subdirectories in the `data/processed`, `plots` and `reports` directories and then renders the quarto document with the information from your config file.
+9. Run the snakemake pipeline (in the terminal), that creates date specific subdirectories in the `data/processed`, `plots` and `reports` directories and then renders the quarto document with the information from your config file.

 ```sh
 snakemake -s Snakefile -c 1 --configfile config/YYYY_MM_DD_config.yaml